rucky2013/springboot-autoconfigure-openid-oauth/README.md

 <a name="assumptions"/>
 6) Assumptions
 =================
-- **Response HttpStatus** All the answer (success and failure) are returned with HttpStatus 200, except authorization errors which return 401s.
+- **Response HttpStatus**: All the answer (Success and Error) are returned with HttpStatus 200, except authorization errors which return 401s.

 - **Creator**: I defined the 'creator' field as mandatory for 'Create' notification and optional for all other notifications;